allianz-de/cidemo-pipeline-library/README.md

-# JavaScript CI Demo - Jenkins Pipeline Library
+# CI Demo - Pipeline Library

-MunichJS
-August 2017

-### What is a Pipeline Library?

 When creating custom pipelines, shared code and patterns can be extrapolated into [shared libraries](https://jenkins.io/doc/book/pipeline/shared-libraries/), which are imported into your pipelines like so: